vim-advent-calendar/ideas/markzen-mappings.md

 * `tmap` for terminal mode

-Most are self-explanatory. `vmap` defines mappings both for visual mode and select mode; if you don't know what select mode is, it's similar to visual mode, but hitting a printable key like alphanumerics will replace the visual selection with that key and switch to insert mode.
+Most are self-explanatory. `vmap` defines mappings both for visual mode and select mode; if you don't know what select mode is, it is similar to visual mode, but hitting a printable key like alphanumerics will replace the visual selection with that key and switch to insert mode.
 Select mode is not often used, so many vim users do as though it didn't exist and use `vmap` to define visual mode mappings.
 Some plugins can take advantage of it though, for instance snippet plugins that expand shortcuts to text or code with parts that the user may want to change, like some variable name.
 Selecting the variable in select mode enables the user to type the new name 'over' the visual selection, or to hit some control char (eg. `<Tab>`) to go to the next occurrence.
 Unfortunately, if the user made some mappings with `vmap`, this can interfere with that process, if there are mappings starting with a printable char like `<Space>` or `,`.
-Thus, it's best to use `xmap` to define mappings for visual mode (and `smap` for select mode if you ever need it).
+Thus, it is best to use `xmap` to define mappings for visual mode (and `smap` for select mode if you ever need it).

 `omap` is for operator-pending mode, ie. the mode where extra key(s) are expected, typically to define the selection where the current command will